Unleash/unleash/website/docs/advanced/keycloak-group-sync.md

 ### Step 4: Copy your client secret {#keycloak-step-4}

 Navigate to "Credentials" and copy your client secret.
-You'll need to add this to the Unleash configuration later.
+You'll need to add this to the Unleash configuration later, so put it somewhere you'll be able to find it.

 ![The Keycloak credentials configuration with copy client secret highlighted.](/img/setup-keycloak-sync-4.png)